 Description:

 Cobham Road Solar Park is a 49.5 MW grid-connected solar PV project proposed on land north of Cobham Road, Fetcham, within the Mole Valley District.
-The project is approaching decisions on the planning application, and the site is not subject to any landscape, ecological, or heritage designations.
+The project is currently subject to a planning appeal, with a public inquiry scheduled for January 2026, and a decision expected in March 2026.

 The solar park would operate for a period of 40 years.
-It would then be decommissioned with the land fully restored.
-During that time, the site would remain in agricultural use by way of sheep grazing, which, combined with resting the land, would improve the soil quality over time.
+After this, it would then be decommissioned with the land fully restored.
+During its operation as a solar farm, the site would remain in agricultural use by way of sheep grazing, which, combined with resting the land, would improve the soil quality over time.

 All submitted documents related to the project can be found at the link below.